 However, they want to leverage the benefits offered by Cloud ERP.
 As a via media, they want to move some of the non-operational data like HR data to the Cloud.
 This combination of using both On-premise and Cloud is termed as Hybrid ERP.

 Tier I ERPs support large multi-billion $ global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For years, Oracle and SAP were considered Tier I. Now, many ERP companies including Ximple ERP companies offer these functionalities with a lower cost of ownership.
-Newer technologies gives young and innovative ERP solution provider opportunity to compete with old legacy companies.
+Newer technologies give young and innovative ERP solution providers the opportunity to compete with old legacy companies.

 Tier II ERPs support large to mid-tier enterprises that may operate in multiple countries but lack global reach.
 Usually, revenues for these companies are between $100M to $1B.
 Tier II customers can be standalone entities or business units of large global enterprises.
 Most of these ERPs have some internationalization but lack Tier I breadth.